adb-shell/FBChatHeadExample/README.md

 # FBChatHeadExample
-Example of FB Messenger chat heads for Android integrated with facebook rebound library,inspired by Henry Chuang FB-ChatHead.
+Example of FB Messenger chat heads for Android integrated with **Facebook rebound**.one of the known issue is that touch events don't get consumed outside the app.